 Doctors consider patients’ environments when determining the nature of tension headaches.
 Paying attention to surrounding factors can help identify possible triggers of tension headaches.
 Writing down behavior and feelings that accompany head pain in a headache journal is a popular exercise for frequent sufferers.
-By identifying these triggers, doctors are able to recommend subtle lifestyle changes that will reduce the amount of tension headaches in a patient.
+By identifying these triggers, doctors are able to recommend subtle lifestyle changes that will reduce the number of tension headaches in a patient.
 Whether it’s perfecting posture or squeezing a stress ball, small changes can produce a great tension decrease.

 Over-the-counter pain medication such as ibuprofen and aspirin can temporarily relieve pain and sometimes outlast the headache altogether.
 Doctors note that patients with frequent tension headaches should not go to this route too often, as these quick-fix drugs can backfire by actually causing overuse headaches.
 Also, doctors can prescribe antidepressants and muscle relaxants as preventative medications for chronic headaches.